When you think of returning to school do you have thoughts running through your mind that are similar to these?

 6. I want to be an admitted student at UW-Eau Claire---where do I start?
 Do I need ACT or SAT test scores?
 BACK TO FAQ's

-Call 715-836-3259 to make a face to face appointment or a phone appointment with the Nontraditional Student Adviser if you choose.
-During your appointment the she will cover all your Initial questions related to admission, financial aid, registering for classes, tuition and fees, academic support services, campus resources, and more.
+Call 715-836-3259 to make a face to face appointment or a phone appointment with an adviser if you choose.
+During your appointment they will cover all your Initial questions related to admission, financial aid, registering for classes, tuition and fees, academic support services, campus resources, and more.

 To apply for undergraduate admission complete the application on-line at http://apply.wisconsin.edu.
 Students over the age of 22 do not need to submit ACT or SAT scores.

 9. Is there childcare available through UW-Eau Claire?
 BACK TO FAQ's